hull-ships/hull-outgoing-webhooks/assets/readme.md

 ### Concurrency

 Outgoing Webhooks Connector allows to limit the concurrency at which each webhook endpoint will be called.
+The default value of the setting is 10.

 > E.g. if you define concurrency of 2, first two requests will be fired immediately and the 3rd one will be only run after completion of any of first two.